tsedio/tsed/packages/mongoose/readme.md

 ## Feature

 Currently, `@tsed/mongoose` allows you:

 - Configure one or more MongoDB database connections via the `@ServerSettings` configuration.
   All databases will be initialized when the server starts during the server's `OnInit` phase.
-- Declare a Model from a class with annotation,
+- Declare a Model from a class with annotation.
+- Declare inhertitated models in a single collection via `@DiscriminatorKey`.
 - Add a plugin, PreHook method and PostHook on your model.
 - Inject a Model to a Service, Controller, Middleware, etc...